KinsonDigital/.github/docs/CONTRIBUTING.md

 - **DON'T** start working on a PR until you get confirmation from a project maintainer and the issue is assigned to you.
 We do not want to waste your time on an issue that you are not allowed to work on.
 - **DON'T** make PRs that don't directly affect the end user, such as style changes.
 These are best done as part of a PR related to the area in question.
 Documentation is fine (and encouraged!), as is useful to the end user.
 - **DO** follow [branch naming requirements and practices](https://github.com/KinsonDigital/.github/blob/master/docs/Branching.md).
-- **DO** create PRs with the title and matching **EXACTLY** to the associated issue's title.
+- **DO** create PRs with the title that matches **EXACTLY** to the associated issue's title.
 PRs with mismatching titles will not pass status checks and cannot be merged.
 - **DO** use [pull request templates](https://github.com/KinsonDigital/.github/tree/master/.github/PULL_REQUEST_TEMPLATE) when creating PRs.
 Pull requests without a PR template will not be merged.
 - **DO** use [Early Pull Requests](https://medium.com/practical-blend/pull-request-first-f6bb667a9b6).
 - **DON'T** commit code you didn't write without following its own license and without following our guidelines in the Contributor License Agreement.
 If you are unable to license code, don't commit it.